Can Poor Posture Cause Neck Pain?

 When it comes to the neck, how do you define ‘poor posture’?

-As a Chiropractor I see many people with Forward Head Posture, which means the head is in front of the body.
-Please look around you the next time you are shopping or in a restaurant and you will see that this is a common condition, particularly with the younger generation, who spend an ever increasing amount of time looking down at their mobile phones, tablets or game consoles.
+As a Chiropractor, I see many people with Forward Head Posture, which means the head is in front of the body.
+Please look around you the next time you are shopping or in a restaurant and you will see that this is a common condition, particularly with the younger generation, who spend an ever-increasing amount of time looking down at their mobile phones, tablets or game consoles.
 You can see that their upper back is arched forward and the shoulders become rounded.
 In some cases this position can be maintained for several hours at a time throughout the day.
 In the UK the average age when a child receives their first mobile phone is around 10 years old, with some as young as 5 years old!
-This is cause for concern on many different levels, but as a Chiropractor I am interested in the affect this has on the posture, the spine and nervous system over the long term.
+This is cause for concern on many different levels, but as a Chiropractor I am interested in the effect this has on the posture, the spine and nervous system over the long term.

 It is a similar situation when you venture into the workplace, especially for those sitting at a desk, who can be sedentary for long periods of time, even with the correct workstation set up within ergonomic guidelines, you still need to be fully aware of your posture throughout the day and try to avoid any bad habits, because in times of stress or tiredness the posture can change significantly.

 The ideal position for your head should be with the neck upright, not angled forward, and the head sat on the neck like a golf ball on a tee.
 In this position the natural curvature of the bones in the neck act like a spring to absorb the pressure and weight of the head.